DworkinLab/Bio720/R_exercises/R_ClassExercise_1_answers.md

 ## understanding `factors` in R.

+Question 15.
 Create an object `genotype` of length 6, where the first three observations have the value "wildtype" and the last three are "mutant"

 There are at least three options.
 First the hard way.